JoshTickles/PowerShell/FMS_LE_Cert/README.md

 ## Credit

-This is a fork of the work started by: [David Nahodyl, Blue Feather](http://bluefeathergroup.com/blog/how-to-use-lets-encrypt-ssl-certificates-with-filemaker-server/)
+This is a original fork of the work started by: [David Nahodyl, Blue Feather](http://bluefeathergroup.com/blog/how-to-use-lets-encrypt-ssl-certificates-with-filemaker-server/)

-Thanks for figuring out the hard part David!

 Then forked again fron dansmith65 who made most major changes.
-This version has been modified for my own personal use at clients using FMS with a particular database.
+This version has been modified for my own personal use at clients using FMS with a particular database (KAMAR).

 ## Notes